-Nationally, 87 percent of fire departments are mostly or entirely volunteer, according to the Federal Emergency Management Agency.1 Here in Washington state, 84 percent of fire departments are partly or entirely volunteer based.
+Nationally, 87% of fire departments are mostly or entirely volunteer, according to the Federal Emergency Management Agency.1 Here in Washington state, 84% of fire departments are partly or entirely volunteer based.
 Many of these volunteer-staffed departments are in rural areas and small towns without the resources to hire career firefighters.

 The trouble is that fewer and fewer people are volunteering, and long-time volunteers are aging.
 As a result, many communities are short-staffed and can’t fight fires as quickly or effectively as necessary.
 Public safety declines, and insurance rates may increase.

 The lack of volunteer firefighters has grown so critical that many people in the firefighting field consider it a crisis.

 Volunteer fire departments need sufficient numbers of volunteers to operate effectively

 What are the causes?

 The overall cost of living, and especially housing, has increased, and people are working more hours to keep up.
 In many households, both adults now work.
 After devoting time to their children, parents have fewer hours in the day to spend volunteering.

 In most places, volunteers must spend a substantial amount of time to learn the basics of firefighting and keeping themselves safe while on a call as well as essential emergency medical training.

 Health concerns are growing

 Firefighters are exposed to chemicals, including fumes released when furniture or mattresses burn, which may increase cancer risk.